omniauth/omniauth/README.md

 ## An Introduction

-OmniAuth is a libary that standardizes multi-provider authentication for web applications.
+OmniAuth is a library that standardizes multi-provider authentication for web applications.
 It was created to be powerful, flexible, and do as little as possible.
 Any developer can create **strategies** for OmniAuth that can authenticate users via disparate systems.
 OmniAuth strategies